Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: The basic lemma for exact sampling with divide-and-conquer

 \subsection{Use of acceptance/rejection sampling}

-Assume that we know how to simulate $A$ --- this is under the distribution in \eqref{def AB}, where $A,B$ are independent.
-But, we need instead to sample from an alternate distribution, denoted above as that of $X \in \A$.
-The rejection method recipe, for using \eqref{A to X}, may be viewed as having 4 steps, as follows.
+Assume that we know how to generate a sample from $\L(A)$ --- this is under the distribution in \eqref{def AB}, where $A,B$ are independent.
+But, we need instead to sample from an alternate distribution, $\L(A\, |\, h(A,B)=1)$, denoted above as that of $X \in \A$.
+The rejection method recipe, for using Equation~\eqref{def X}, may be viewed as having 2 steps, as follows.
+Let $p_a := \e h(a,B)$.

 \begin{enumerate}